Guy-Shaw/draw-tree/README.md

 as a visual aid to show how the nodes are connected.

-The logic to draw a tree exists in programs like `tree` and `pstree`, which draw directory tree structure and process tree structure, respectively.
+The logic to draw a tree exists in programs like `tree`, `pstree`, and `cflow`, which draw directory tree structure, process tree structure, and call graph, respectively.

 `draw-tree` can draw trees of any kind, without knowing anything about the nature of the nodes